qianweicheng/rasa/examples/rasasc/data/nlu.md

 - hi it is plan to add black theme?
 - i would like to see a black theme.
 - no black theme thx
+- are you going to support dark theme?

 ## intent:html_signature
 - hello, when will you have support for html signatures?